 A detail inside the building.
 Its entrance is towards the west and it is built in Gothic style.

 The Khan was constructed during the Mameluke period, and was an important station on the crossroads of major trade routes and the postal road from Cairo to Damascus.
 This road was initiated by the first Mameluke emperor, Bybars, in 1268.
-It served the Mameluke empire until the 16th C.
+It served the Mameluke empire until the 16th century.

 A detail of one of the rooms of this large roadside motel.
 A lot of the stones have been stolen for reuse in the houses around.
 The site is also filled with rubbish, hopefully one day the municipality will clean it up and restore parts of it, bringing back a touch of its glory.